-I came round in Caroline Ward.
+A few hours later I came round in Caroline Ward.
 Felt okay, no discomfort, no pain.
 Heather and Cyril visited; doctors came round and checked me over and said I could go home.
 Great, I thought, but I could tell Heather wasn't so keen on the idea.
 "It's a bit quick, don't you think?"
 She said.

 She was clearly thinking of last year, after my bowel cancer op in East Surry Hospital.
 I was discharged after about four days and then, the next day I felt so bad, so sick, I was rushed back in.
 But I got over it and after a couple of follow-ups with Mr Smith, the surgeon who had operated, I was fine, cured, cancer gone.
 Until, a year later, it was found on my lung.

 So, this time I was home for less than a day before the pain started and I felt as if I couldn't breath.

 Not a happy time for me, or Heather, or Cyril.
 To my relief the pain was tackled first.
 Two doctors came to see me and suggested I have a spinal nerve block procedure which, they assured me, would sort the pain out.
 It did.
 And much more.

 The evening following the procedure, I was taken in a small fifteen-seater bus, with other patients from the ward, to a Redhill restaurant where we ate.
 A nurse kept coming to see me concerned about my pain, but it was now only coming in waves, there were periods when it left me altogether.
 The two doctors who had performed the spinal block procedure were there, talking to another patient and persuading him to consider having it too.